Proposal workshops work. These OPRA workshops will provide specific writing techniques and tools for successfully writing your Endeavor proposal.

 Identify the time period (weeks, months, etc.) you plan to work on the project, and give the dates you expect the project to begin and end along with an approximation of how many hours each week you will focus on the project.
 Include a timeline that outlines the progression of activities that will take place during the entire award period sequentially.
 The timeline may be presented graphically or in outline form.

-VI.
+VII.
 The Student Investigator's Qualifications

 Briefly describe your qualifications to pursue the project.
 Include your major and number of completed credit hours and expected graduation date.